 Thai salads, I guess that goes for all salads, are very fluid.
 Taste as you go along, or when you are done and adjust the seasoning to your taste.
 Second time you make it, feel free to increase and decrease the ingredients as you see fit.

 I’m also giving you the recipe for 1 serving.
 This is because the Thai green papaya salad is traditionally made in a mortar with a pestle to pound the initial ingredients.
 So you’re not going to be able to fill that up too much.
-Read on on how to make a big batch, increasing the ingredients proportionately.
+Read on, to see how to make a big batch, increasing the ingredients proportionately.

-When I’m making it for friends, I do this at the table when they are all sitting down.
+When I’m making Thai Green Papaya Salad for friends, I do this at the table when they are all sitting down.
 I have a huge glass bowl ready and start with the recipe as you see it.
 But before the mortar gets full, I tip the contents into the bowl.
 So, I start with the garlic and shrimp, tip in bowl.
 Then the chillies, tip.
 Green beans, tip.
 And finally the tomatoes get crushed and tipped into the bowl.
 Then, everything else that needs to be mixed in, the papaya, the sauce, juice and sugar, all get dumped into the bowl.
 I then use a large salad spoon and server and mix it all up gently.
 Scatter with the peanuts and we’re done.
-All in about 5 rapturous minutes, from the guests’ point of view.
+All in about 5 rapturous minutes, always to a round of applause!

 Final, Final word, I promise!